etn-ccis/blui-react-workflows/login-workflow/docs/language-support.md

 ```

 > If you are planning to provide user-specific language settings for your application, you will be responsible for manipulating the value in localStorage in order to properly reflect a user's setting when loading the application.

+> All applications using the @pxblue/react-auth-workflow will use the same local storage key when doing this lookup.
+In order to avoid possible interference with other applications, we recommend using the ChangeLanguage function (#1) instead of relying on local storage.

 ## Adding Your Own Resources